jelmer/subvertpy/README.md

 Dependencies
 ------------
-Subvertpy depends on Python 2.7 or later, and Subversion 1.4 or later.
+Subvertpy depends on Python 2.7 or 3.5, and Subversion 1.4 or later.
 It should work on Windows as well as most POSIX-based platforms (including Linux, BSDs and Mac OS X).

-A port to Python 3 is planned but has not happened yet.
-Patches are welcome.

 Installation
 ------------